On writing: ALL THE PEOPLE

 Last came Bradley Hampstead: in ALL THE PEOPLE he is an artist who uses many visual techniques at the same time, combining them to obtain innovative results that communicate to the viewers’ eyes what he is not able to express with his words.
 He is a young man who suffered from the loss of his brother at a very young age, and he was never able to recover from losing such a key part of himself.
 Bradley is my modern grown-up version of J. D. Salinger’s Holden Caulfield: I imagined the violent teenager evolving into a lonely quiet man.

 While I was writing about these four characters, I quickly realized that I needed something to connect them, I needed to give them a role in a broader novel.
 Dr. Alexander Williams is a combination of myself, my husband, and many people I know; he is my way of channeling the rational and kind people that surround me into one shell.

 My psychotherapist Dr. Williams is the one who helps the four characters understand their issues, face and overcome them, as much as he can.
-Each character represents a component of Dr. Williams’, and everyone of us’, life: Mr. Sommersville is the father figure, and I created him as the image of our relationship with our parents; Leslie Connors is the female figure, and she represents Dr. Williams’ interactions with the women in his life; Bradley Hampstead is the male figure, he is the reflection of Dr. Williams himself, and his bigger help to read into his own mind and heart; Sylvia Fischer is the question mark, the things we cannot decipher in our lives, all the people we cross path with, and lose track of in a foggy night.
+Each character represents a component of Dr. Williams’ life, and of everyone of us: Mr. Sommersville is the father figure, and I created him as the image of our relationship with our parents.
+Leslie Connors is the female figure, and she represents Dr. Williams’ interactions with the women in his life.
+Bradley Hampstead is the male figure; he is the reflection of Dr. Williams himself, and he is also the character who helps the Doctor the most in his own efforts to read into his own mind and heart.
+Sylvia Fischer is the question mark, the things we cannot decipher in our lives, all the people we cross path with, and we lose track of in a foggy night.